Connections and Reconnections

 If you would like to access YouTube's automated subtitles while you're watching the event, just click on the small 'CC' icon, which you'll see at the bottom right of your video screen, and then the subtitles should appear for you.
 Please note that as these are automated they are not always 100% reliable.

 We are paying all of our contributors, so although the events are free we do still have costs.
 All donations, however small, are very gratefully received and will support our authors and our festival during a difficult time.

 About the speaker

 Poet and novelist Jackie Kay is the third modern Scots Makar, or national poet of Scotland.
 A favourite of our 2019 festival, Jackie’s poetry, which deals candidly with issues of identity, race, nationality, gender and sexuality, has won multiple awards and she also writes extensively for the stage.
 Born in Edinburgh, in 1961, to a Scottish mother and a Nigerian father, Jackie was adopted as a baby by a white Scottish couple and grew up in Bishopbriggs, a suburb of Glasgow.
 Jackie’s memoir, Red Dust Road, is an account of her search for her biological parents, who had met each other when her father was a student at Aberdeen University and her mother was a nurse.
 The book was recently adapted for the stage by Tanika Gupta and premiered at the Edinburgh International Festival last year.
 Jackie now lives in Manchester and is Professor of Creative Writing at Newcastle University.
-In 2006, she was awarded an MBE for services to literature.
+She was awarded an MBE in 2006 and then a CBE in 2020, both for services to literature.
 In 2014 she was appointed Chancellor of the University of Salford, where she has been the University ‘Writer in Residence’ since 2015.

 Browse all the books featured in the Islay Book Festival 2020 at The Celtic House